Exploring Cinque Terre, Italy

 The very narrow streets wind all around the town.
 Inside the little doorways are restaurants, hotels and cute little shops.

 The narrow streets open to a very small piazza with a little church called Oratorio dei Disciplinati di Santa Caterina.
 Compared to the ornate churches that dominate Italy this one was a bit plain.
-It also was not as ancient as so many, having been built in the 18th century.
+It also was not as ancient as so many, having been built in the 18th century, but still added to the charm of the town.

 Next was a stop for lunch in a small cafe.
 One of the most famous foods of this region is anchovies.
 Don’t think of the US version of anchovies in a can.
 The fisherman of this area are experts in catching this small fish and the restaurants know how to serve them.
 We chose one of the traditional ways to eat anchovies, simply marinated in olive oil and lemon.
 They were so fresh and so delicious.
 Of course we had to then to have a margarita pizza.
 It was delicious as well.

 Unlike Corniglia, Vernazza sits right on the water.
-There are a lot of picturesque cafes right along the sea and people were definitely out enjoying.
+There are a lot of picturesque cafes right along the sea where you will definitely see people out enjoying the area.

 This church was built sometime between the 11th and 13th century.
 Researching shows conflicting dates.
 It was expanded at least once after that.
 On this very warm day, the church was cool inside the thick ancient stone walls.

-After exploring the town some more it was time to head back to our “home” in Riomaggiore.
-Using the Trainline app on our phones we were able to see the train schedule, to reduce our wait time at the station.
-The ride through the three towns takes a total of 10 minutes, back along the beautiful coast and weaving through tunnels.
+After exploring Vernazza, it was time to head back to our "home" in Riomaggiore.
+Using the Trainline app on our phones, we were able to check the train schedule and reduce our wait time at the station.
+The ride back through the three towns only took about 10 minutes, winding along the beautiful coastline and weaving through tunnels—such a scenic and quick journey.

-But wait, why didn’t we go to the fifth town, Monterosso?
-The town of Monterosso is famous for its sandy beaches.
-We spent the next day there lounging at the beautiful beach.
-See our post where we hiked the towns and then spent a day at the beach HERE
+But you might be wondering, why didn’t we visit the fifth town, Monterosso?
+This townis famous for its sandy beaches, and we didn’t want to miss that!
+We spent the following day lounging at the beautiful beach there.
+If you're curious about how we hiked the towns and then enjoyed a day of relaxation by the sea, check out our post: HERE

 Back to Riomaggiore.
 It was a great day exploring four of the five towns in Cinque Terre.
 We were glad to have this time here, as the little towns become very quiet in the evening, after all the day-trippers head back into the cities.
 I would highly recommend a few nights stay in any of the five towns in Cinque Terre!